 Section 1 – Fiscal Year and Budgets

 The fiscal year of the Association shall run from May 1 to April 30.
-As promptly as possible after the start of the fiscal year, the Treasurer shall prepare a budget for that year, for approval by the Board of Directors.
+Prior to the end of the fiscal year, the Treasurer and Financial Secretary shall jointly prepare a budget for the upcoming year, for approval by the Board of Directors.

 Section 2 – Receipts and Disbursements